Richard Childress Racing in the NASCAR Cup Series: Car No. 33 history

-In 2004, it was announced that Kerry Earnhardt would drive the car (renumbered to 33) in five NASCAR Nextel Cup races.
+In 2004, it was announced that Kerry Earnhardt would drive the No. 33 car in five NASCAR Nextel Cup races.
 Mike Skinner would run the car in the Daytona 500, finishing 22nd.
 Earnhardt drove the car in the other three restrictor plate races with Bass Pro Shops sponsoring, getting his best finish of 24th.
 He attempted all of the restrictor plate races again in 2005, finishing 17th at Talladega.
 In addition, road course ringer Brian Simo brought home a 10th-place finish at Infineon Raceway.
 Clint Bowyer (Childress' Busch Series driver) made his Nextel Cup debut in this car with a Sylvania sponsorship at Phoenix in April 2005.
 Scott Wimmer ran the season finale in 2005, attempted two races in 2006 (making one start), and only made one start out of seven attempts in 2007.
 On May 2, 2008, Wimmer attempted but failed to qualify for the 2008 Crown Royal presents the Dan Lowry 400 at Richmond.
 Wimmer had sponsorships from Holiday Inn and Camping World/RVs.com.
 Ken Schrader and Mike Wallace ran one race apice in 2008.